 We also discovered the Fromagerie des Grondines, which simultaneously was awesome and sad.
 It was awesome because we picked up some delicious fresh local cheeses.
 It was sad because in our post about Campbellford, Ontario, we wasted a reference to the Cheese Shop sketch.

 Back to Guy Fawkes and the logical progression to Anonymous and then to Scientology.
 We found the Quebec City “church.”

 We also got to witness the famed aurora borealis.
 Not the real one, of course, but the one they showed every night on the silos along the waterfront.
 Mostly it looked like Las Vegas, but without people trying to lure us into strip clubs.

-So our first day or two we were the only U.S. flagged boat in the marina.
+Our first day or two we were the only U.S. flagged boat in the marina.
 Then Dana came back and announced that another one had just pulled in.
 That wasn’t the odd part though.
 The odd part was the flag on the bow.

 What the hell?
 The boat is No Drama, and that’s the first Arizona flag we’ve seen in two years.
 Let’s go knock on their hull.
-Turns out Jeff was a Phoenix attorney of some renown, although our paths hadn’t directly crossed.
-Now we consider Jeff and Ann make our decision to chuck everything to cruise around the east coast look like kindergarten play.
+Turns out Jeff was a Phoenix attorney of some renown, although our paths hadn’t directly crossed professionally.
+Now we consider them friends.
+Jeff and Ann make our decision to chuck everything to cruise around the east coast look like kindergarten play.
 When they chucked everything to cruise around, they went around the world.
 For five years.
 In a sailboat.